UPDATED as of 28 August 2020

-Insight: Organisations that know how to properly execute on their goals will have a greater chance of success.
+Insight: Organisations which can execute their goals will have a greater chance of being successful.

 Data: According to research by the University of Scranton 92 percent of people that set New Year's goals never actually achieve them. ( Inc.)

 What’s the step change: Focus on developing the core principles of execution and achieve your goals.
 Download the Knowledge Nuggets: 4 Disciplines of Execution PDF to learn more.

 The greatest challenge in executing strategy is the whirlwind.
 The whirlwind is the chaos of day-to-day life.